-Up-to-date information on the holdings of the Company's insiders with the duty to declare is available at www.orion.fi/insider-register.
+Up-to-date information on the holdings of the Company's insiders with the duty to declare is available in the public Insider Register of the Company, at www.orion.fi/insider-register.

 11. Audit

 Orion Corporation shall have one auditor, which shall be an Authorised Public Accountants Organisation.
 The term of the auditor shall be the financial period.
 The duties of the auditor shall terminate at the close of the Annual General Meeting of the Shareholders following the election.